stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

     modernization strategy.
 -   Assist data migration by writing data extraction and transformation scripts in the context of application consolidation.
--   Achieve releases within the required timelines (100% in since July 2023) for the Species at Risk-Data Management and Tracking System (SAR-DMTS) by leading the UATs and collaborating with Subject Matter Experts (SMEs) from within ECCC and other departments (DFO and PC), and by collaborating with Product Owners and development team to resolve issues by fixing the bugs in time or finding mutually acceptable workarounds.
+-   Achieve releases within the required timelines (100% so far) for the Species at Risk-Data Management and Tracking System (SAR-DMTS) by leading the UATs and collaborating with Subject Matter Experts (SMEs) from within ECCC and other departments (DFO and PC), and by collaborating with Product Owners and development team to resolve issues by fixing the bugs in time or finding mutually acceptable workarounds.
 SAR-DMTS is the internal system used by ECCC, DFO and PC behind the [Species at risk public registry](https://www.canada.ca/en/environment-climate-change/services/species-risk-public-registry.html) for the administration of the Species at Risk Act (SARA).
 -   Achieve release on time (most recently in Dec 2023) for the Nature